noahehall/nodeproto/README.md

   - setup application
     - install root dependencies `pnpm install`
     - install all monorepo packages dependencies `pnpm repo:install`
-      - ignore the cyclic dependencies, will resolve that later
-    - verify tests `pnpm exec ultra -r test`
+    - verify tests `pnpm exec ultra -r repo:test`
+      - TODO: this currently fails but works if run from within each pkg
+  - make any changes you want in `root/package.json` then sync them to monorepo packages
+    - `pnpm repo:install && pnpm exec ultra -r jsync`

 - idiosyncrasies (there like opinions, all frameworks have them)
   - `mjs` interopability with `cjs`